Part3. LED Magic

 Clock Divider ( 2-phase clock generator ) / Voltage Reference and Comparator.
 It runs between Gnd and Vbsw.

 - hp 1820-0854 Kathode Driver.
 It runs between Vbsw and Vcc.
 This chip is floating.

 Voltage Shifter (from TTL 0 ~ +4V to PMOS -12V ~ +6V)

-We'll look into the chips later.
+We'll dig into the chips later.
 Now take a look at the display matrix.

 This design is very interesting, but not the best part.
 The true innovation lies in the process of how the register data is transferred and displayed.
 We begin by

 Let's begin with the simplest one: The Kathode Driver.
-Complex as it may seem, it's basically just a shift register with an asynchronous reset signal 'START'.
-All outputs are in open-collector configuration.
-So an output of '1' means 'Turned off' while '0' means 'Turned on' & 'Current flows'.
+Complex as it may seem, it's basically just a shift register with an asynchronous reset signal [START].
+All of the outputs are in open-collector configuration.
+So the output of '1' means 'Turned off' while '0' means 'Turned on' & 'Current flows'.

-At the negedge of CLOCK after the START signal, O15 is switched from 1 to 0. at the next CLOCK negedge, O15 returns 1 and O1 is switched from 1 to 0, and so on, and so on..
+At the negedge of [CLOCK] after the [START] signal, [O15] is switched from 1 to 0. at the next [CLOCK] negedge, [O15] returns 1 and O1 is switched from 1 to 0, and so on, and so forth

 It looks more complicated, hold my beer.

 The left-bottom-most part is an oscillator, which, when connected to the external LC or crystal circuits, forms an 800kHz clock generator.
 The clock is further divided into two phases as the system clock.
 (The Latch-based PMOS dynamic logic utilizes a 2-phase clock).